How clean is the cabin air on a private jet?

 This electronic system emits positive and negative oxygen ions, to destroy harmful molecules in the air and on surfaces, and to neutralise particles such as bacteria, viruses and odours.
 It will be included on all new Gulfstream aircraft, and can be retrofitted to many recent models, including the G650ER, G650 and G550.

-Other aircraft that employ 100% fresh air systems include Textron’s Citation Mustang and Citation XLS models.
+Other aircraft that employ 100% fresh air systems include a number of Textron’s Citation jet models.

 Recirculated air systems & HEPA filters